archont58/Autotesting/README.md

 # Autotesting
-In this repo I publish the code created during the study of practice autotesting on Stepik (https://stepik.org/course/575/)
+In this repo I publish the code created during the study of practice autotesting.

 ---
 `module_1` - Introduction to Selenium.